 - Think about your end of the conversation.
 Share news from home.
 Be honest about any concerns or issues.
 In the same way that you want your student to be honest about things happening at college, be honest about anything going on at home.
 But be careful about sharing problems or issues at home that your student can do nothing about.

 - If you get “Can’t talk now, I’m off to do something with my friends,” celebrate the occasion.
-It means that your child is active and involved in her life at school.
+It means that your child is active and involved in life at school.
 You’ll be there to listen next week.

 Making your conversations comfortable and meaningful

 You’ve made phone conversations with your student routine.
-You’re prepared to listen to her college adventures and share something about life at home.
+You’re prepared to listen to their college adventures and share something about life at home.
 But sometimes the conversation just doesn’t flow.
 Sometimes it’s all about the questions you ask – and the responses you make.

 Here are five suggestions for those more awkward conversations,

 Ask open questions.
-Open questions are questions that allow your student to expand on her answers.
-Closed questions allow her to respond with a simple yes or no. Sometimes, it’s just that we are asking the questions the wrong way.
+Open questions are questions that allow your student to expand on answers.
+Closed questions allow them to respond with a simple yes or no. Sometimes, it’s just that we are asking the questions the wrong way.
 “How are your classes?” may garner a response of “Fine”.
 Not particularly informative or satisfying.
 But questions such as “What’s interesting in your favorite class?” or “What are you covering now in your most difficult class?” or “What kinds of activities did they have at the fall festival?” might get the conversation flowing.

 Use follow-up questions.
-As you listen to your student, think about some ways to encourage her to expand even more on what she has offered.
-If her response to “What is your most difficult class?” is “English Lit.” you might follow with “Why is that one so difficult?” or “Is it getting any easier now that you’ve been in it a few weeks?” or “Are there any ways that you can get any help with the subject?”
+As you listen to your student, think about some ways to encourage them to expand even more on what has been offered.
+If their response to “What is your most difficult class?” is “English Lit.” you might follow with “Why is that one so difficult?” or “Is it getting any easier now that you’ve been in it a few weeks?” or “Are there any ways that you can get any help with the subject?”
 Asking follow-up questions not only opens the door to more conversation, it lets your college student know that you are truly listening to her response.

 Be aware of stoppers and encouragers.
 In her book The Zen of Listening, Rebecca Z. Shafir, suggests that some listening responses are stoppers while others are encouragers.
 Two of the stoppers which Shafir suggests are potential traps when we are listening to our students – denial and advice giving.
 How often do we discount our student’s perception of a situation by saying something like, “It can’t be that bad,” or “You’re making this seem worse than it probably is”?
-Yes, we’re trying to help, but we’re actually dismissing her feelings.
+Yes, we’re trying to help, but we’re actually dismissing their feelings.
 A good rule of thumb for college parent advice giving might be to give advice only when asked – and keep it short.
-Your student may not want advice, she may only want to be heard.
+Your student may not want advice, they may only want to be heard.